 There are no limits to what you can achieve if you stay focused on what you are trying to achieve.
 You need to believe the impossible is possible for you.
 Your results may be better than you expect.
 Success has no guarantees; each action you take starts creating a momentum.
 If you stop taking action, you stop the momentum.

 “Always work hard.
 Intensity clarifies.
-It creates not only momentum, but also the pressure you need to feel either … Read the rest
+It creates not only momentum, but also the pressure you need to feel either friction, or … Read the rest

 EPISODE 16 – Challenges Make You Stronger